 Many college students choose to live at home and commute to and from school.
 If this is true for you, the chances are slimmer that you can save money on auto insurance.
 In this scenario, you can’t exclude your child from coverage, switch him or her from a primary driver to an occasional driver, or claim a student-away discount.

 - Apply for a good student discount.
 If your child earns high marks in school, this may lower your car insurance premiums.
-Most car insurance carriers provide a discount to students up to the age of 25 if their grades meet certain criteria (normally a B average or better).
-This good student discount can equate to savings between 5% and 25%.
+Most car insurance carriers discount students up to 25 if their grades meet certain criteria (usually a B average or better).

 - Increase your deductibles.
-“Upping your deductible from $500 to $1,500 can reduce your annual premiums by three figures,” Martucci notes.
+“Upping your deductible from $500 to $1,500 can reduce your annual premiums by three figures,” Martucci says.

 - Keep your student on your policy.
 “When a student looks at getting their own policy, they will usually lose many discounts their parents have – including discounts for multiple vehicles, multiple policies, longevity and established credit scores.
-That can cause premiums to increase dramatically,” says Harmon.
+That can cause premiums to increase dramatically,” Harmon says.